-This is the date the patient first attended clinic or was an inpatient under the care of a nephrologist (whichever is the earlier).
+For England, Wales and Northern Ireland, this is the date the patient first attended clinic or was an inpatient under the care of a nephrologist (whichever is the earlier).
 If a patient transfers into a renal centre from another renal centre then this date should be left blank by the new renal centre.
 For the purposes of this report, referral date is defined as the same as date first seen by a nephrologist.